nationalarchives/engineering-handbook/docs/technology/backend/python.md

 | [django-csp](https://github.com/mozilla/django-csp)                     | Adding a [CSP and other security measures](../standards/security.md) to Django applications |
 | [WhiteNoise](https://github.com/evansd/whitenoise)                      | Serving static files in production from `django.contrib.staticfiles`                        |

+When choosing other tools and libraries, pay close attention to the [licences](../standards/licences.md).

+Aim to use as few libraries as possible.
+Using small or unnecessarily libraries widens our attack surface and slows down our build times.
+If in doubt, talk to a lead developer.

 ## Formatters and linters

 ### Black